 What factors slow throughput?

 The time it takes to perform analysis in the labs can greatly decrease throughput.
-Instrument manufacturers continually search for ways to increase the process speed of analyzing samples so larger qualities of the sample can be analyzed each day.
+Instrument manufacturers continually search for ways to increase the processing speed of analyzing samples so larger qualities of the sample can be analyzed each day.
 One way to solve this problem is by reducing the length of fluid passageways so the liquids spend less time in transit.
 This creates less clean up later.
 Reducing the number of valves needed and using smaller valves that can be placed closer together are two ways to reduce transit times.

 The second challenge to instrument manufactures is to ensure no carryover of one sample or reagent into another.
 This is of great concern to lab managers because the integrity of the sample will be compromised, and the analysis will be flawed.
 Lab technicians spend lots of time washing out valves to ensure carryover doesn’t occur.
 The washing process slows the system down and generates liquid waste which can be very costly to dispose of.
 These factors are why instrument manufacturers have focused on reducing carryover in sampling and reagent circuits.